IowaDave/ESP01-8266-Meets-Canterbury-Tales/README.md

 For strings like those, which your code will never change, RAM might not be the best storage location.

 The 8266 hardware provides 80 KiB (81,920 bytes) of dynamic RAM for program variables.
 RAM is best used for values that need to change.
-The PROGMEM modifier instructs the compiler to store strings that never change in the program code's memory, rather than in the RAM.
+Flash memory for program storage is much larger.
+Rercent versions of ESP-01 modules provide almost one megabyte of flash memory.
+The PROGMEM modifier instructs the compiler to store strings that never change in the larger flash memory, rather than in the RAM.

 ### PROGMEM Documentation Online -- not *quite* perfect!
 Links listed below connect to web sites and PDFs that explain PROGMEM in detail.
 They give examples that really reward close inspection.
 One detail needs modification for use with 8266, as explained below in *Dereferencing PROGMEM pointers for 8266*.